Building Widgets (CX)

 Example: The table widget shows the count of people who belong to each group, broken out by department.
 Because there are 3 groups (passive, promoter, and detractor) and 4 departments (customer success, engineering, marketing, and sales), the “View data” window shows us the count for every possible combination of group and department (12 rows of data total).

 “View data” is available to any user on the dashboard, regardless of whether they have viewing or editing permissions.
-This is another way of viewing the exact same data displayed in the widget, and will not show any additional information to dashboard users.
+This is another way of viewing the same data from the columns and fields displayed in the widget, and will not show any additional information to dashboard users.

 Widgets that allow you to view data